MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-scale.md

 - Contoso will take advantage of work done by Microsoft's IT department, and consider implementing the Azure resource optimization (ARO) toolkit.
 - Contoso can deploy an Azure Automation account with preconfigured runbooks and schedules to its subscription, and start saving money.
 Azure resource optimization happens automatically on a subscription after a schedule is enabled or created, including optimization on new resources.
 - This provides decentralized automation capabilities to reduce costs.
 Features include:
-  - Autosnooze Azure VMs based on low CPU.
+  - Autosnooze Azure VMs based on low CPU utilization.
   - Schedule Azure VMs to snooze and unsnooze.
   - Schedule Azure VMs to snooze or unsnooze in ascending and descending order using Azure tags.
   - Bulk deletion of resource groups on-demand.
-- Get started with the ARO toolkit in this [GitHub repo](https://github.com/azure/azure-quickstart-templates/tree/master/azure-resource-optimization-toolkit).
+- Get started with the Azure resource optimization (ARO) toolkit via this [GitHub repo](https://github.com/azure/azure-quickstart-templates/tree/master/azure-resource-optimization-toolkit).

 ### Partner optimization tools